SE::DuckDuckGo - DuckDuckGo search engine scraper

 | Language | English (United States) | Language selection |

-| Safe search | Moderate | Option to enable "Safe Search" |
+| Safe search | Moderate | Ability to enable "Safe Search" |

-| Serp time | Any time | Search Period |
+| Serp time | Any time | Search period |

-| Use HTTP/2 | ☐ | Specifies whether to use HTTP/2 instead of HTTP/1.1 |
+| Use HTTP/2 | ☐ | Determines whether to use HTTP/2 instead of HTTP/1.1 |

 | User agent | Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:120.0) Gecko/20100101 Firefox/120.0 | User-Agent header when requesting pages |